nbuzzano/nlp-text-classification/README.md

 - `dags`: Airflow pipeline can be found here.
 Also `script` and `config` folders are consumed at Airflow init.

-- `notebooks`: Here we explore the dataset, we look for insights that provide information to the business and in the modeling stage.
+- `notebooks`: Here we explore the dataset, we look for insights that provide information to the business and to the modeling stage.

 - `source`: Here you can find custom tools, prediction machine learning models.
 The input dataset is stored here.